Nigerian bandit conflict

-The bandit conflict in northwest Nigeria is an ongoing conflict between the country's federal government and various gangs and ethnic militias.
+The Nigerian bandit conflict is an ongoing conflict between the country's federal government and various gangs and ethnic militias.
 Starting in 2011, the insecurity remaining from the conflict between the Fulani and Hausa ethnic groups quickly allowed other criminal and jihadist elements to form in the region.

 Origins

 The origins of the bandit conflict can be traced back to herder–farmer conflicts that plague Nigeria.
 Environmental decline and the scarcity of water and arable land led to communities competing viciously for those limited resources.
 Unemployment, large-scale poverty, and weak local government have allowed for a steady stream of desperate people turning to criminal activity to earn a living.
 Large forested areas allow for concealment and the formation of camps deep in the forest.
 Unequipped police and military personnel are unable to reach these areas.

 Escalation

-Continued insecurity, desertification and possible jihadist influence have allowed for a rise in attacks to take place.
+Continued insecurity, desertification and jihadist influence have allowed for a rise in attacks to take place.
 Large-scale weapons smuggling has allowed criminal gangs access to heavy weapons, increasing the deadliness of attacks which has affected the lives and loss of property worth billions of dollars, and the presence of these groups has driven away foreign investment.
 Underequipped local and federal forces, coupled with the harsh terrain, make offensive actions into the forest dangerous and susceptible to ambushes and attacks.
 Continued government inability to effectively deal with the problem has allowed the insecurity to spread and grow in ferocity.